silnrsi/font-lateef/documentation/source/productsite/design.md

 Lateef provides a &#x201c;simplified&#x201d; rendering of Arabic script, using basic connecting glyphs but not including a wide variety of additional ligatures or contextual alternates (only the required lam-alef ligatures).
 This simplified style is often preferred for clarity, especially in non-Arabic languages.

-Six fonts from this typeface family are included in the *Lateef* release:
+Seven weights for this typeface family are included:

-- Lateef Light Regular
+- Lateef Beta ExtraLight
-- Lateef Light Bold
+- Lateef Beta Light
-- Lateef Regular
+- Lateef Beta Regular
-- Lateef Bold
+- Lateef Beta Medium
-- Lateef Book Regular
+- Lateef Beta SemiBold
-- Lateef Book Bold
+- Lateef Beta Bold
+- Lateef Beta ExtraBold

 ## Type Samples